MikeyBronowski/mikeybronowski.github.io/_posts/2020-12-30-how-to-format-an-entire-excel-row-based-on-the-cell-values-with-powershell.md

 ---
 ![How to Excel with PowerShell (ImportExcel)?](/assets/images/importexcel_howto.png)

-This is part of the How to Excel with PowerShell series.
-Links to all the tips can be found in this post.
+This is part of the [How to Excel with PowerShell](https://bronowski.it/blog/2020/12/how-to-excel-with-powershell-importexcel/) series.
+Links to all the tips can be found in [this post](https://bronowski.it/blog/2020/12/how-to-excel-with-powershell-table-of-contents/).
-If you would like to learn more about the module with an interactive notebook, check this post out.
+If you would like to learn more about the module with an interactive notebook, check [this post](https://www.bronowski.it/blog/2020/12/the-ms-excel-an-unexpected-journey-with-powershell/) out.

 Another week and another tip for Excel using Powershell.
-This post was inspired by one of my readers (thank you Harsha).
+Today's post was inspired by one of my readers (thank you Harsha).

 Conditional formatting is important, however by default we change the look of the cells that have specific values.
 What about changing the entire row if a specific cell meets certain conditions?